 \subsubsection{Image Loading}

-As alluded to above, the heart of the DXE phase is the loading of DXE drivers.
-However, DXE drivers are not the only images loaded during this phase.
-Generally, UEFI images are categorized into UEFI Boot Service Drivers, which run during the boot phase; UEFI Runtime Drivers, which persist beyond boot; and UEFI Applications, which run when invoked.
-DXE drivers are typically embedded within the firmware image itself, but they can also be dynamically loaded from other places, such as network cards or storage controllers, in which case they are referred to in documentation as 'Optional ROMs' or 'OPROMs' for short.
-OPROMs, particularly those from peripheral devices, are dynamically loaded during the DXE phase by the PCI Bus DXE driver.
-This driver scans the PCI configuration space, identifies devices with associated OPROMs, and loads their code into memory.
+UEFI images are categorized into Boot Service Drivers, which run during the boot phase; Runtime Drivers, which persist beyond boot; and Applications, which run when invoked.
+DXE drivers are typically embedded within the firmware image, but they can also be dynamically loaded from peripheral devices as Optional ROMs (OPROMs).
+Additional images, such as OS boot loaders and diagnostic utilities, can be loaded from the EFI System Partition (ESP) using the \texttt{gBS->LoadImage()} service and executed via \texttt{gBS->StartImage()}.